Toutouwai/AddImageUrls/README.md

 [Install](http://modules.processwire.com/install-uninstall/) the Add Image URLs module.

-A "Paste URLs" button will be added to all image and file fields.
+A "Paste URLs" button will be added to all Image and File fields.
 Use the button to show a textarea where URLs may be pasted, one per line.
 Images/files are added when the page is saved.